Corrective Maintenance

 What is Corrective Maintenance?

-Corrective maintenance is a type of maintenance done by technicians to correct a malfunction of equipment, machineries, and systems.
-It aims to restore the good working condition and specified performance level of company assets.
-Corrective maintenance is sometimes called reactive maintenance because it is triggered when machine failure has already happened.
+Corrective maintenance (CM) is a type of maintenance done by technicians to correct a malfunction of equipment, machinery, and systems so that they can be restored to good working condition.
+It also aims to bring company assets back to specified performance levels.
+Corrective maintenance is sometimes called reactive maintenance because it is triggered when a machine failure has already happened.

 corrective maintenance